-There is no financial support for the preparation of this case report.
+<ARTFN>There is no financial support for the preparation of this case report.

-Conflict of Interest

-Paul Winston has received grants, and educational funding, and has served on Ad boards of Abbvie, Ipsen, Merz and Pacira

-Laura Schatz has no conflicts of interest

-Mahdis Hashemi has no conflicts of interest

-Samuel Herzog has no conflicts of interest

-Corresponding author Paul Winston, 1 Hospital Way, Victoria, BC, Canada V8Z 6RS.
-Paul.Winston@islandhealth.ca

-https://orcid.org/0000-0002-8403-6988

-Cryoneurolysis and Quadriplegia: A Case Report on Pain and Severe Spasticity Management

 Abstract

+<BEGIN ABSTRACT>

 Spasticity, a common symptom following spinal cord injury, often leads to pain, muscle contracture, and compromised daily activities.
 Cryoneurolysis, a minimally invasive, drug-free procedure for the treatment of pain is now gaining recognition for treating spasticity.
 It involves using an ultrasound-guided probe to freeze and destroy overactive target nerves.
-The objective of this case study was to assess the impact of cryoneurolysis on joint range of motion by reducing spasticity and pain in a person with quadriparetic spinal cord injury.
+The objective of this case study was to assess the effect of cryoneurolysis on joint range of motion by reducing spasticity and pain in a person with quadriparetic spinal cord injury.
 A 52-year-old male with C4 incomplete quadriplegia presented with severe right hip osteoarthritis, causing a severe hip flexion deformity with hip flexor spasms, as well as spasticity in the upper limbs.
 Previous attempts with exceeding maximum-dose botulinum toxin injections for the lower limb proved insufficient to improve range of motion.
 Percutaneous cryoneurolysis was performed to multiple nerves, contributing to spasticity in the upper and lower limbs.
 Immediately after each procedure, the patient experienced an increased range of motion in the upper and lower limb targeted regions.
 During the patient’s follow-up, he also reported improvements in performing daily activities, such as independent showering, no falls, and a significant decrease in muscle tone.
 Results were primarily maintained up to 9 months post-procedure, when cryoneurolysis was repeated for the lower limbs only.
 Upon repeat cryoneurolysis, results were re-established.

 Cryoneurolysis is a non-surgical, percutaneous procedure that could be considered for pain and spasticity management in patients with quadriplegia.
 It can provide an option for improved quality of life and independence for patients.

-Keywords:

-spinal cord injuries, Nerve block, Muscle spasticity, Denervation, Case report

-Abbreviations:

-BoNT - Botulinum toxin

-DNB - Diagnostic nerve block

-ROM - Range of motion

-SCI - Spinal cord injury

-AROM - active range of motion

-MAS = Modified Ashworth Scale
+<END ABSTRACT>

+<KW>Keywords: Case report; Denervation; Muscle spasticity; Nerve block; Spinal cord injuries

+<BEGIN ARTICLE>